 We believe that our hotels are covered by adequate property and liability insurance policies with coverage features and insured limits that we believe are customary for similar companies in China.
 We also require our franchisees to carry adequate property and liability insurance policies.
 We carry property insurance that covers the assets that we own at our hotels.
 Although we require our franchisees to purchase customary insurance policies, we cannot guarantee that they will adhere to such requirements.
 If we were held liable for amounts and claims exceeding the limits of our insurance coverage or outside the scope of our insurance coverage, our business, results of operations and financial condition may be materially and adversely affected.
-See "Risk Factors-Risks Related to Our Business-Our limited insurance coverage may expose us to losses, which may have a material adverse effect on our reputation, business, financial condition and results of operations."
+See "Item 3.
+Key Information-3.D.
+Risk Factors-Risks Related to Our Business and Industry-We have limited insurance coverage."